Black Mirror: Suggested spin-offs

-Several sequel episodes or spin-offs have been suggested, though none have been produced.
+Several sequel episodes or spin-offs have been suggested.
 In 2013, Robert Downey Jr. optioned the episode "The Entire History of You" to potentially be made into a film by Warner Bros. and his production company Team Downey; in 2018, the episode's writer Jesse Armstrong said that the project was in "development hell".
 In 2016, Brooker said that he had ideas for sequels to both "White Bear" and "Be Right Back" that were unlikely to be made.
 He said in 2017 that there were no plans for a sequel episode to "San Junipero".
 Brooker has suggested that some characters in "Hated in the Nation" could potentially recur, as could Colin Ritman (Will Poulter), a Bandersnatch character with awareness of alternate timelines and realities.
-The director of "USS Callister", Toby Haynes, expressed interest in 2018 in a spin-off to the episode as a television series.
+Poulter did return in series 7 episode "Plaything."
+Additionally, the sixth-series episode "Demon 79" is introduced as a Red Mirror film; Brooker said that, if successful, there could be further episodes under this label.